iamvartikasingh/DAMG-6210-TRANSIT-CONNECT/README.md

 - Foreign key dependencies are satisfied by execution order.
 - Views are based on existing tables and use Oracle SQL functions like `TO_CHAR()`.
 - DML operations are committed inside PL/SQL blocks.
+- Sequences ensure safe auto-incrementing primary keys.
-- All users are created with valid and strong passwords.
+- All packages, functions, and procedures are modular and testable.
+- Test cases cover both happy path and edge conditions.

 ---

 ## 🧪 Optional Testing

 After setup, test queries such as:

 ```sql
 SELECT * FROM USER_TBL;
 SELECT * FROM TICKET_USAGE_SUMMARY;